arvind-kumar-anand/Excel_Data_Analysis/README.md

   - **Pie Charts**: To visualize the distribution of order states.
   - **Bar and Line Charts**: To represent trends in sales performance.
 - **Data Manipulation**: Performed data cleaning, aggregation, and manipulation to ensure accurate insights.

+## Important Insights:
+1. Women are more likely to buy compared to men (~65% of total sales).
+2. Maharashtra, Karnataka, and Uttar Pradesh are the top 3 states (~35% of total sales).
+3. The adult age group (30-49 years) is the maximum contributor (~50% of total sales).
+4. Amazon, Flipkart, and Myntra channels are the biggest contributors (~80% of total sales).

 ## Usage
 This Excel-based analysis report can be used to: